Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 - The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- In terms of assists, the Knicks are 13th in the NBA, allowing 25.1 per game.
+- Looking at assists, the Knicks are 13th in the NBA, giving up 25.1 per contest.

 Bam Adebayo vs. the Knicks